 Domestic and family violence (DFV) affects many people across NSW, with an estimated 1 in 4 women (27%) and 1 in 8 men (12%) in Australia experiencing violence by an intimate partner or family member since the age of 15 (BOCSAR).

-The findings from this research will help inform strategies to better support DFV victim-survivors in the criminal justice system and improve the justice experience of DFV victim-survivors.
+This information will help justice sector agencies understand how and where improvements can be made to processes throughout the justice system to better meet DFV victim-survivors’ needs.
+It will help inform strategies to better support DFV victim-survivors in the criminal justice system and improve their justice experience.
 It will also inform policy and law reform.

 Rita has worked as a lawyer, advocate, policy adviser, researcher, academic and consultant in a range of settings including in academe, government and in non-governmental organisations.